karibza/karibza/README.md

 # ◸ You want to be friends with me? ◿
 And You sure about it?

-If you really want to befriend me, then say it right away, because I see that most people is afraid to talk to me, for some reason,,, but you won't make me mad!
+If you really want to befriend me, then freely ask about it!
+I may be cautious or sometimes agressive at first because I have severe defensive reactions towards strangers, sometimes I can't help it, but I'm trying to be better.
+This is why I suggest you to W2I me, this way I'm not getting defensive(somehow).

-I just don't consider someone a friend if we know each other for less than a couple of weeks and we talked and played together no more than one time.
+I just don't consider someone a friend if we know each other for less than a couple of weeks and we talked and played together no more than one time, I need quite some time to get used to new people.
+Just remember it's not your fault!
 <img width="1250" height="250" alt="Без названия716_20251203184724" src="https://github.com/user-attachments/assets/535c4c06-75a2-4dd1-8ff7-2aec651b9690" />